 The very first thing you should do is to think carefully about the situations in which you feel particularly anxious.
 If a pattern emerges, you can make a conscious effort to avoid these situations.
 Do you always have the feeling that it is a matter of life and death when you have a heated argument with your partner?
 Then tell him about it and, for example, bring up the subject of your Jealousy.
 This way he can react more understandingly and you won't get into the situation of being hit by the ice-cold, inner lightning again.

 Of course, the trigger is not the same as the cause.
-Because the fear of loss must have arisen through some situation in your life.
-Determining this is a little more difficult.
-If in doubt, it is even advisable to seek the professional help of a coach or therapist.
-Work through your past and remind yourself again and again that the past is closed and that its experiences do not have to repeat themselves in the present and future.
+After all, the fear of loss must have arisen from some situation in your life.
+Identifying this is a little more difficult.
+If in doubt, it is even advisable to seek professional help from a coach or therapist.
+Work on your Past and keep reminding yourself that the past is closed and that their experiences do not have to be repeated in the present and future.

 If you always assume the worst case scenario, you are prepared for the pain that could possibly occur.
 But this preparation doesn't make the feeling any better in the end.
 On the contrary: If you think positive perhaps things would be quite different.
 Because then you would be more relaxed and would also transfer this to your environment.
 Therefore break through your negative thought patterns and instead internalize the following belief: "Everything will be all right..
 And even if I do get disappointed or hurt, I'll still survive the situation."